1111anonymous/COSTA/README.md

-# MCMG
+# COSTA

 This repository is the implementation of COSTA.

-MCMG is short for '**Co**ntrastive **S**patial and **T**emporal Debi**a**sing framework for next POI recommendation'.
-It is a novel framework, equipped with three modules (i.e., Long-short Term Preference Encoder, User-side Spatialtemporal Signal Encoding, Location-side Spatial-temporal Signal Encoding and Contrast Debias Module), which is designed to alleviate the spatial and temporal biases without compromising recommendation accuracy.
+COSTA is short for '**Co**ntrastive **S**patial and **T**emporal Debi**a**sing framework for next POI recommendation'.
+It is a novel framework, equipped with three modules (i.e., Long-short Term Preference Encoder, User-side Spatial-temporal Signal Encoding, Location-side Spatial-temporal Signal Encoding and Contrast Debias Module), which is designed to alleviate the spatial and temporal biases without compromising recommendation accuracy.

 ### File Descriptions

 - `raw_data/`
-  - `NYC.rar`: check-ins information of New York;
+  - `NYC.rar`: check-in information of New York;
-  - `PHO.csv`: check-ins information of Phoenix;
+  - `PHO.csv`: check-in information of Phoenix;
-  - `SIN.rar`: : check-ins information of Singapore;
+  - `SIN.rar`: : check-in information of Singapore;
 - `main.py`: main file;
 - `model.py`: COSTA model file;
 - `settings.py`: parameter settings file;